 The French cook is able to turn the most inexpensive piece of meat into a meal sure to make your mouth water simply by using a selection of herbs, a little wine or vinegar, some spices, or any other commodity in their essential kitchen cupboard.

-Dried herbs are of course invaluable but in France they are only used when the fresh herbs are not available.
+Dried herbs are of course invaluable but in France, they are only used when fresh herbs are not available.